Audio Not Working in Android Emulator for iOS — Fixes

 - Lower in-app graphics settings and disable any spatial audio toggles.

-- Reinstall affected APKs and avoid experimental builds, reflecting the caution in security risks of emulator apps on iOS.
+- Reinstall affected APKs and avoid experimental builds, reflecting the caution in security risks of Android emulators on iOS.

-- Keep a cloud or remote fallback ready via how to use cloud-based Android emulators on iPhone.
+- Keep a cloud or remote fallback ready via cloud-based Android emulators for iOS.

 Scenario Playbook